 - 430Wallaby Number

 Jim Lenehan was an outstanding athlete who had the rare honour of selection for both the Fourth and Fifth Wallaby tours to Britain.
-At 14 stone and 6 foot 2 inches, Lenehan was an enormous size for Australian backs of that period and he could kick the football a prodigious mile.
+At 14 stone and 6 foot 2 inches, Lenehan had an enormous physical presence for an Australian back of that era and unsurprisingly he could kick the football a prodigious mile.
 He was extremely versatile, equally good at fullback, centre and even on the wing, ran strongly and was the most punishing defender.

 He was the leading points scorer on that tour, with 114 points (13T, 9C, 18PG, 1DG).
 Lenehan would be chosen for four more Wallaby tours - to New Zealand in 1958 and 1962, to South Africa in 1961, and to the British Isles, France and North America in 1966-67.
 Aside from the two major Wallaby tours there were several other major highlights of Lenehan’s Test career.